ecr007/English-World/Phrases-Vocabulary/A.md

 **Ever:** means "at any time."
 Note: I haven't ever = I've never

 **Never:** means "not at any time."
 Its used an affirmative verb and made the meaning of the sentence negative.
-You can add the word "before" for emphasis.
+<br>You can add the word "before" for emphasis.

 **Yet:** means "up to or until the present time" or "thus far"